SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Selenio_MDX2.md

 # Imagine Communications Selenio MDX2

 The **Imagine Communications Selenio MDX2** is a type of card that can be slotted into a Selenio chassis.
-This driver contains a full overview of all the data available in this card.
+This connector contains a full overview of all the data available in this card.
 The Selenio MDX2 encapsulates streams for transport.
 It can multiplex, de-multiplex and re-multiplex transport streams and also provides a large host of options to adjust or add additional content to streams.
 Compared to the MDX1, the MDX2 provides more options concerning DVB-T2.

 ## About

-This driver displays information on different pages, described in the **Usage** section of this document, and it uses snmpv2 polling to get information from the device.
+This connector displays information on different pages, described in the **Usage** section of this document, and it uses snmpv2 polling to get information from the device.

 All data gets retrieved from the device in two ways.